International Day for Failure - October 13

 International Day for Failure

-When is International Day for Failure celebrated in 2023?
+When Is International Day for Failure in 2026?

 International Day for Failure is observed on October 13 each year.